nkwib/weroad-be/README_WR.md

 6. (optional) A page that allows to interact with the tour end-points described above

 ## What we would like to see?
-- NestJs and idiomatic syntax (back-end)
+- NestJs and idiomatic syntax (back-end) OK
 - VueJs (or Nuxt), Vuex (front-end)
 - Automated tests (back-end)
-- GraphQL endpoints (back-end)
+- GraphQL endpoints (back-end) OK
-- Usage of ORM  (back-end)
+- Usage of ORM  (back-end)  OK
-- Good project setup with linter/formatter (front-end/back-end)
+- Good project setup with linter/formatter (front-end/back-end) OK

 ## Notes
 - You should provide instructions on how to set up and start the project in local environment